Co-founder and Executive Vice President, SAS

 In the late 1980s, Sall noticed a niche that SAS software was not filling.
 Researchers and engineers – whose jobs didn't revolve solely around statistical analysis – needed an easy-to-use and affordable stats program.
 A new software product, today known as JMP®, was launched in 1989 to dynamically link statistical analysis with the graphical capabilities of Macintosh computers.
 Now running on Windows and Macintosh, JMP continues to play an important role in modeling processes across industries as a desktop data visualization tool.
 It also provides a visual interface to SAS in an expanding line of solutions that includes SAS Visual BI and SAS Visual Data Discovery.
 Sall remains the lead architect for JMP.

 Sall was elected a Fellow of the American Statistical Association in 1998.
-He serves on the board of World Wildlife Fund and was a member of the board of The Nature Conservancy from 2002 to 2011, reflecting his strong interest in international conservation and environmental issues.
-He also serves on the advisory board of the Smithsonian National Museum of Natural History.
-He is a former member of the North Carolina State University (NCSU) Board of Trustees.
+He served on the board of The Nature Conservancy (2002-2011), reflecting his strong interest in international conservation and environmental issues.
+He is a member of the North Carolina State University (NCSU) Board of Trustees.
 In 1997, Sall and his wife, Ginger, contributed to the founding of Cary Academy, an independent college preparatory day school for students in grades 6 through 12.

-Sall received a bachelor's degree in history from Beloit College in Beloit, WI, and a master's degree in economics from Northern Illinois University (NIU).
-He studied graduate-level statistics at NCSU.
-Sall received an honorary doctorate from NIU in 2014 and from NCSU in 2003.
+Sall received a bachelor's degree in history from Beloit College in Beloit, WI, and a master's degree in economics from Northern Illinois University in DeKalb, IL.
+He studied graduate-level statistics at NCSU, which awarded him an honorary doctorate in 2003.